ConCaRo/GithubTest/README.md

 ## Known Issues

-Error Handling: Too much boiler plate codes for checking which use case cause the error.
+Error Handling: Too much redudant codes for checking which use case cause the error.
 Need error code and error message in Failure returned

 Missing Model layer in MVVM to interact with Domain layer (now using directly ViewModel to get data)